sdetAutomation/seleniumJava/README.md

 Contains class files for each web page being tested.
 Page element definitions / mappings, and functions for interacting with page elements.

 * SeleniumExtensions:
 Contains helper function to instantiate WebDriver to the appropriate browser type.
-In the future, WebDriverExensions class will contain helper functions to handle driver waits for page elements conditions.
+WebDriverExtensions class contains helper functions to handle driver waits for page elements conditions.

 * TestHelper:
     - ConfigSettings: contains helper functions for reading config.properties.